dzygmundfelt/Inheritance/superhumans.md

 ## Instructions

 1. In your main class initialize a few human and superhuman instances
-2. Demonstrate calling methods inherited from Human on your SuperHuman instances
+2. Demonstrate calling methods inherited from Human.SuperHuman.Human on your Human.SuperHuman.SuperHuman instances
 3. Print all output to screen